Waves dictate the yo-yoing decay of a viscoelastic mixing layer: Results

 { The time of the first reversal is also a matter of interest.
 Unfortunately it is not immediate to derive an estimate based on simple arguments, and its computation from the analytical model entails the coupled solution of an infinite set of equations just to attain a prediction dependent on the chosen initial condition.
 Well aware of its limitations, we thus proceed under the least decaying wave assumption and derive (with simple algebraic manipulations) the first reversal time $t^*$ of the gravest active mode.
 We thus truncate equation~(\ref{eq:solution}) at $n=0$, compute the vorticity as its spatial gradient, and set to zero its centreline value.
-This leads to writing $a_0 e^{\gamma_+(\tilde{k}_0)\tilde{t}^*} + b_0 e^{\gamma_-(\tilde{k}_0)\tilde{t}^*}=0$, with first admissible solution
+This leads to writing $a_0 e^{\gamma_+(\tilde{k}_0)\tilde{t}^*} + b_0 e^{\gamma_-(\tilde{k}_0)\tilde{t}^*}=0$, where {the coefficients $a_0$ and $b_0$ carry information on the amplitude and phase of the shear layer evolution at the gravest wavenumber.
+They emerge as a combination of the normalised projections $c_0$ and $d_0$ of the initial condition on the first element in the solution basis.
+The first admissible solution for $t^*$ thus writes}

-shown in figure~\ref{fig:4}$(e)$.
-While we find order-of-magnitude agreement with the simulations, this prediction is systematically around $50\%$ smaller, clearly suggesting that contributions from higher modes are not negligible during the initial transient.
-Furthermore, there are cases in which only one reversal occurs and then the shear layer settles on a monotonous decay; the prediction does not capture them, since it assumes a periodic behaviour.
-Yet, the relation can be considered an estimate of the time of the first reversal.}
+{As implicitly reported in equation~\ref{eq:firstRev}, $\beta$ and $De$ (through $E$) influence $t^*$ setting the value of $\alpha$ inside the $atan2$ argument.
+The dependence is non-trivial but, as observed in figure~\ref{fig:4}$(e)$, $t^*$ increases for growing $\beta$ at fixed $E$, and decreases for growing $E$ at fixed $\beta$, within the oscillatory region.} While we find order-of-magnitude agreement between prediction and simulations, the prediction is systematically around $50\%$ smaller, clearly suggesting that contributions from higher modes are not negligible during the initial transient. {Indeed, in cases where these are absent, the prediction becomes exact (as in the case of a monochromatic excitation on the gravest mode, reported in the Supplementary Information).
+Furthermore, close to the boundary of the oscillatory region, there are cases with a single reversal followed by monotonic decay (additional details in the Supplementary Information).
+The least decaying wave assumption is clearly not suitable to capture them as they are not a periodic phenomenon, and likely emerge due to non-linear interactions during the initial transient.
+Equation~\ref{eq:firstRev} shall thus be considered a mere estimate of the time of the first reversal.}